Find a spider by...

 |

-This species lives in a burrow with an entrance that is a paper-like tube horizontal to the ground
+The entrance to the burrow species lives in is a paper-like tube horizontal to the ground

 |